-The hotel Inka Utama has 67 rooms each with a panoramic view of Lake Titicaca, It also has spa for ultimate relaxation.
+The hotel Inka Utama has 67 rooms each with a panoramic view of Lake Titicaca.
+The heated rooms and electric blankets make this a very cosy and comfy place to stay.
+It also has spa for ultimate relaxation.

 Camp

 On our camping treks, the following are provided: sleeping tents, a dining tent, a toilet tent exclusively for your group to use, and a kitchen tent.
 There are camp chairs or stools, a lamp for reading in the dining tent at night, a dining table, crockery and tableware.
 The staff put up and take down the tents, make the tea, cook the food, wash the dishes, and load the porters or pack animals.
 Your kit bag is carried for you either by porters or pack animals and you trek with just a light day sack.